-Recording gameplay videos has become a popular way for gamers to share their accomplishments, show-off, or even create content.
-Despite the fact that there are more tools available nowadays to record such videos, many still find that recording high quality gameplay videos can be challenging.
+Recording gameplay videos have become a popular way for gamers to share their accomplishments, show off, or even create content.
+Even though more tools are available to record such videos, many still find recording high-quality gameplay videos challenging.

-The resolution of the recording should be the same as the game resolution, otherwise the video will have a lower definition and less details than what you see on your screen.
-Typically games nowadays run in 1080p, which is the resolution that you should try to record at as well.
+The resolution of the recording should be the same as the game resolution.
+Typically, games nowadays run in 1080p, which is the resolution you should try to record.
+Otherwise, the video will have a lower definition and fewer details than you see on your screen.

-The framerate of the video that you record will determine how smooth any movement is in it, and so the higher it is the better.
-For gameplay videos you should try to record at 60 frames per second if you want the video to look really high quality and fluid.
+The framerate of the video you record will determine how smooth any movement is, so the higher it is, the better.
+You should register 60 frames per second for gameplay videos if you want the video to look high-quality and fluid.

 Because gameplay videos are essentially recorded based on what is on your screen, if the in-game graphics settings aren’t high, then the quality of the video that you record will look poor.
 That is further complicated because games and recording take up game graphics as high as possible so long as they don’t impact your game’s performance while you’re recording.
 If the game starts to lag and its frame rate drops – dial back the graphics settings slightly., and your computer must handle that load.
 As a rule, you should set the in-

 The audio quality of the microphone input

 While the quality of the system (i.e., game) audio should be an area you don’t need to worry about, the quality of audio from a microphone is another story.
 Typically gameplay videos contain audio commentary recorded on the spot via a microphone – that audio quality will vary depending on the quality of the microphone and whether or not there is any background noise.
 It may be worth investing in a good microphone if you’re recording audio from a microphone.
 On top of that, you may need to tidy up the audio, adjust the audio levels, and edit it later during post-production.